-HKFP is hosting the Hong Kong movie premiere of China’s Artful Dissident on Monday, June 10.
+HKFP is hosting a private screening of China’s Artful Dissident on Monday, June 10.
 The film follows Chinese cartoonist Badiucao in the context of the 30th anniversary of the Tiananmen Massacre.
 The hour-long film, set to debut on ABC Australia on June 4, comes six months after the artist was forced to cancel his first art exhibition in Hong Kong amid threats from the Chinese authorities.

 Join us at 8:15pm at the Hive Spring in Wong Chuk Hang on June 10 for the film’s first airing in Hong Kong, followed by a Q&A with Badiucao, award-winning Australian director Danny Ben-Moshe, and the Hong Kong Journalist Association’s Shirley Yam.
 Tickets are now sold out.